 The film's most harrowing scenes recall those disasters directly.
 I was flat-out stunned watching Godzilla breath his first flames onto the civillians of Tokyo, as the special effects emulated their being wiped away in a body-disintegrated blast.
 One scene lingers on a tearful woman, clutching her two children, as she tells them, mantra-like, that they'll be seeing their father, who presumeably died in the war, soon.
 Then Godzilla torches them.
 It's absolutely brutal.

-Godzilla destroys not just lives, naturally, but infrastructure—bridges, power lines, and, perhaps most famously, trains.
+Godzilla destroys not just lives, naturally, but the modern infrastructure that supports them—bridges, power lines, and, perhaps most famously, trains.

 Expensive stuff that has to be painstakingly rebuilt.
 It will take years.